-System Pharmacy Information Systems Manager
+Systems Manager, System Pharmacy Information

-Leah Dumont, PharmD, is the System Pharmacy Information Systems Manager at Dartmouth-Hitchcock Medical Center.
+Leah Dumont, PharmD, is the System Pharmacy Information Systems Manager at DHMC.
 After earning her doctor of pharmacy degree from Massachusetts College of Pharmacy and Health Sciences in Boston, she began working at DHMC in the Central Pharmacy and IV room before transitioning to the Clinical Transformation Team to support the Epic Implementation project.
 While working on the project she obtained her certification in the Willow Inpatient Pharmacy and Decision Support modules from Epic.

-Dr. Dumont manages the IS-Medications Team, comprised of Informatics Pharmacists and Analysts who help support the configuration of medications and clinical tools across the Inpatient, Ambulatory and Specialty Pharmacy Teams in our electronic health record, and also manages the deployment and maintenance of our Automated Dispensing Technology across our D-HH system.
+Dr. Dumont manages the IS-Medications Team, comprised of Informatics Pharmacists and Analysts who help support the configuration of medications and clinical tools across the Inpatient, Ambulatory and Specialty Pharmacy Teams in our electronic health record, and also manages the deployment and maintenance of our Automated Dispensing Technology across our Dartmouth Health system.
 Dr. Dumont serves as the preceptor for residents and students interested in learning more about pharmacy informatics and its evolving role in pharmacy and hospital practice.
 She is a participant of the Medication Safety Committee, System Pharmacy Workgroup and Provider Informatics forums which presents opportunities to ensure we are utilizing technology in an effective way and identify system solutions that will continually improve pharmacy practice and patient outcomes.

 Outside of work she enjoys cooking, traveling, gardening/canning, and spending time with her husband, pups, family and friends.